INTRODUCTION

 A Canaanite woman

-The Bible uses “Canaanite” in a wider sense for all who had been living in the promised land before Israelites arrived from Egypt (Genesis 10:18-19).
+The Bible uses “Canaanite” in a wider sense for all who had been living in the promised land before Israelites arrived from Egypt (Gen 10:18-19).
 Once they occupied Canaan, the term Canaanite got limited to the Phoenicians who lived in the Tyre and Sidon region.
 The Asher tribe had allowed these Canaanites to live there along with them.
 Matthew refers to this lady as “a Canaanite woman,” because she was of Canaanite descent.

 Mark presents the woman as “Syrophoenician by birth.”
 The Greeks gave the land of Canaan another name Phoenicia, which in Greek means purple.
-The people in this region had developed purple dye industry by extracting a fluid from a Mediterranean mollusk, the murex.
-Purple was a commodity for royal dress.
+The people in this region had developed a purple dye industry by extracting fluid from a Mediterranean mollusc, the murex.
+Purple was a commodity for the royal dress.
 They shipped this valuable dye to all over the Mediterranean world.
 The Phoenicians who lived in the Syrian province of Tyre and Sidon were known as Syrophoenicians to distinguish them from the Phoenicians who lived in North African Lybophoenicia or Carthage.
 Thus, Matthew’s usage of “Canaanite” and Mark’s calling of “Greek” and “Syrophoenician” are referring to the same lady.

 Lord, Son of David!